 How do our conceptions of human nature and well-being influence both individual and social behaviour?
+Note/s: Category B - 28 hours

 Excluded: 26.516 Conceptions of Human Nature, 26.5522 Changing Conceptions of Human Nature and Well-Being

 The search for a definition of nature in general and of human nature in particular has been a central ambition since the early development of both philosophical and scientific theories.
 An understanding of human nature has been taken to be essential to the task of explaining human behaviour and defining standards for both behaviour and normality.